OISF/suricata/doc/userguide/upgrade.rst

   really enforced and there will be no hassh computation even if rules try to use it.

+- Any inconsistent protocol enable/disable settings will issue a warning and would favor ipproto specific settings over protocol's global enable/disable settings. e.g.
+  ``app-layer.protocols.sip.tcp.enabled`` would be read and preferred over ``app-layer.protocols.sip.enabled``.

 Upgrading to 8.0.1
 ------------------